EGI-Federation/documentation/content/en/users/check-in/faq/_index.md

   Frequently Asked Questions
 ---

-## Connect to CheckIn an IdP federated in an hub and spoke federations
+## Connect to Check-in an IdP federated in an hub and spoke federations

 <!-- markdownlint-disable line-length -->